Scar Camouflage and Repigmentation of stable Vitiligo

 What are the benefits and risks of Scar Camouflage?

-To achieve the most natural results when camouflaging a scar, we have over 30 skin colour pigments to blend, so we will try our best to realistically match the colour to your surrounding skin.
+To achieve the most natural results when camouflaging a scar, I have over 40 skin colour pigments to blend, so I will try my absolute best to realistically match the colour to your surrounding skin.

 Slight skin irritation